devrabiul/livewire-doctor/README.md

 ## 🤝 Contributing

-We welcome contributions to ToastMagic!
+We welcome contributions to LivewireDoctor!
 If you would like to contribute, please fork the repository and submit a pull request.
 For any issues or feature requests, please open an issue on GitHub.

 ---